 We seek to fill additional newly created positions that will be “teaching intensive” focused on course delivery and slightly larger teaching loads.
 These positions are also in Computer and Cyber Sciences with subspecialties like the ones mentioned above.
 These positions do not require a terminal degree.

 The minimum qualifications for tenure track positions include a Ph.D. from an accredited institution in an appropriate discipline, a record/potential for excellent teaching, record/potential for high impact research related to computer and cyber sciences and record/potential for scholarly productivity and acquisition of sustained extramural funding.
 Minimum qualifications for Instructor/Lecturer positions include a Masters (PhD preferred), university teaching and advising experience, a passion for teaching, an engaging classroom presence, an ability to engage students and an ability to motivate and support students.
 We urge nontraditional applicants, e.g., retired military, agency professionals, post-doc scholars and ABD candidates, to consider application.

-Candidates must apply online at www.dsucyber.com/apply, where they will be asked to supply the following materials at the time of application: a cover letter, curriculum vitae, or resume (nontraditional candidates), teaching statement, research statement, and contact information for three professional references.
+To submit your application materials for future considerations of positions please visit www.dsucyber.com/apply, where they will be asked to supply the following materials at the time of submission: a cover letter, curriculum vitae, or resume (nontraditional candidates), teaching statement, research statement, and contact information for three professional references.
 In the cover letter, candidates should address their background and how it applies to the Beacom College, its direction and strategic intent, and the subspecialties of the candidate.
 All positions are open now and will remain open until filled.
 For optimal consideration please apply by Oct.
 1, 2017.
 There is a possibility for a January 1, 2018 start for some of the positions.
 Questions?
 Please contact Dr. Dick Hanson, Dean, The Beacom College of Computer and Cyber Sciences (Richard.Hanson@dsu.edu).